patchedByBatman/patchedByBatman.github.io/README.md

-# patchedbybatman.github.io
+## A grain on a beach
-This is a blog style knowledge base spanning fields of Electrical, Electronics, Computer science and Mechatronics fields.
+This is a blog-style knowledge base spanning fields of Electrical, Electronics, Computer Science and Mechatronics.